Circumpolar surface temperatures image: Earth live (click for live updates)

 Together, this is disgorging ever-increasing amounts of freshwater into the ocean.
 This means that less salt and more freshwater is being added to the Arctic ocean.
 The result?
 The mechanism that drives AMOC is disappearing.
 The current is now weaker than at any time in the past thousand years.

 The last time the current shut down was at the end of the last glacial maximum (LGM) leading to abrupt cooling across much of Europe (‘Younger Dryas’) with an unstable climate and wild weather globally for several thousand years.
 The climate is now warming far faster than at the end of the LGM.
-In 2019 there is concern amongst key scientists that the current may have already reached tipping point and is shutting down.
+In 2019 there was concern amongst key scientists that the current may have already reached tipping point and is shutting down.
+Research in 2023 (Video 5) indicates it will slow down this century to the point where it will have a powerful influence on global weather systems.
+By 2025, global insurance companies began to take this very seriously.

 For updated monitoring and research, see the RAPID project.